svelle/MasterKeys-FunStuff/README.md

 Built with CLion/CMake all the needed files should be in this repo.
 I've just included x64 libs.
 Currently only working on Windows.

+numpadbuilder.html lets you select the keys on the numpad you want to get a keymap for.
+See numPadSegments.cpp for usage.